CSE482win2018/TactileMaptile/README.md

 export FLASK_DEBUG=1
 ```

-Run the server with `flask run`.
+Set up the database with `flask initdb`, and run the server with `flask run`.
 By default it runs on port 5000.

 ### Generating maps